NoelWriter/Harkinator/README.md

 # Harkinator

 1. npm install in root directory
-2. Install the chrome driver https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/
+2. Install the firefox driver https://github.com/mozilla/geckodriver/releases
 3. Copy config.json.example to config.json and put in your login credentials
 4. Execute `npm start` in the root folder
 5. ???